Timothy Knox was reading a tech blog the other day and noted the following citation:

 “In wake of Vista [Microsoft's new operating system], he [Steve Ballmer] says, Microsoft will never again wait five years to upgrade a major product” (ComputerWorld).

-About which Timothy says, “The blog author’s comment was: ‘Uh, gee, ComputerWorld, have you ever seen a boat?
+Timothy says, “The blog author’s comment was: ‘Uh, gee, ComputerWorld, have you ever seen a boat?
 Because, the wake comes AFTER the boat goes by.
-This boat is still in drydock.’
+This boat is still in dry dock.’
 This is in reference to the fact that Microsoft Windows Vista has yet to ship [so to speak—RB].”

 “That got me [Tim] to wondering, have we (the nit-pickers, the grammarians, those who differentiate between reticent and reluctant) lost the battle on ‘in the wake of’?
 Has the (mis)usage cited in ComputerWorld become the norm, or do most folks still understand that one event can’t be “in the wake of” another until that other event has happened?”